According to Evgeny Baiguzin and Nadezhda Pupkova, they spent about two hours in this condition during summer heat

-The Investigative Committee dismissed a claim to open a criminal case based on complaints of Nadezhda Pupkova and Evgeny Baiguzin from Krasnodar about the actions of the police officer during apprehension.
+Judge of the Pervomaysky District Court Nikolay Schelochkov declared legal the Investigative Committee’s investigators dismissal of a claim to open a criminal case based on complaints of Nadezhda Pupkova and Evgeny Baiguzin.
 According to Nadezhda, the police officer together with a Cossack, a member of voluntary citizen patrol, tied her with a rope against a post.
 Evgeny claims that he was handcuffed to a post and both of them were left standing in this condition for about two hours in summer heat.
-Lawyers with the Committee Against Torture will be appealing against the dismissal ruling of the investigator.
+Lawyers with the Committee Against Torture will be appealing against the court ruling.

 On 27 July 2020, Nadezhda Pupkova from Krasnodar applied to the Committee Against Torture for legal assistance.
 According to her, in the evening of 24 June, her neighbor Evgeny Baiguzin called her and told her that when he was walking the dog at Krasnaya street, not far from his house, he was detained by a police officer and a Cossack, a member of voluntary citizen patrol, for public drinking.
 Evgeny asked Nadezhda to take the dog from him, because the police officer dismissed his request to take the dog home.

 Nadezhda came out in the street to Evgeny, next to him there was a police officer and a voluntary patrol Cossack.
 She asked them to introduce themselves and to tell the reason for her neighbor’s apprehension.
 The police officer did not introduce himself, and a heated argument started.
 As a result, the police officer handcuffed Evgeny to the metal gates and the voluntary patrol Cossack tied Nadezhda to the same gate with a rope.
 In several minutes’ time, a police vehicle came by, and Baiguzin and Pupkova were brought inside it.